Skip to content

 Sophos Connect Client macOS Setup - Installation Completed

-3. Download Connection File
+3. Download the Connection File

-Typical connection files:
+Typical connection files are:

 4. Set Up Sophos Connect Client